 b) A business plan may be required to be submitted demonstrating why admission/gate fee charge is required to support their event;

 c ) Financial report must be submitted to The Corporation of the City of London, Special Events Manager, within 60 days after the event;

 d) Any event that is permitted to charge an admission/gate fee will not receive any direct financial assistance from The Corporation of the City of London;

 e) The Special Event Operator must maintain free access at all times to a portion of the park used for events;

 f) The Special Event Operator must maintain, at all times during the event, unrestricted and unimpeded public access to all public pathways and bike paths that runs through the City of London parks;

-g) The Special Event Operator must ensure that some components of the event are open to the public free of charges at all times during the event and that these free components reflect the nature of the event and site consideration, all to the satisfaction of the Managing Director of Parks & Recreation.
+g) The Special Event Operator must ensure that some components of the event are open to the public free of charges at all times during the event and that these free components reflect the nature of the event and site consideration, all to the satisfaction of the Deputy City Manager, Neighbourhood and Community-Wide Services.

 Policy for Street Closure and Bagging of Meters

-a) The Parks & Recreation Service Area, Manager of Special Events, is the principal contact to be used by the applicant for a Special Event Temporary Street Closure.
+a) The Manager of Special Events is the principal contact to be used by the applicant for a Special Event Temporary Street Closure.
 They will initiate the process to approve a Temporary Street Closure via the Environmental Programs and Customer Relations Division, City Hall.

 b) The City Engineer may temporarily close to vehicular traffic any street or portion of a street for a period of not more than 7 consecutive days for social, recreation, community, athletic, or cinematographic purposes, or combination of such purposes (by-law S.7.1.1) and can only be done by the City Engineer or designate.